wubeen/wubeen.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Bin Wu, Research Scientist at Database and Storage Lab, Alibaba Cloud.
   # Before that, he is a researcher at Noah’s Ark Lab of Huawei.
 His research interest lies in the cross-intersection of theoretical computer science, large-scale database management systems and machine learning.
 He received his Ph.D in Computer Science from HKSUT under the supervision of <a href="https://www.cse.ust.hk/~yike/">Prof. Ke Yi</a> in 2017 and received his bachelor’s degree from Fudan University in 2012.
 He is a recipient of ACM SIGMOD Research Highlight Award(2017) and ACM SIGMOD Best Paper Award(2016).
-Content: Bin Wu, Research Scientist at Database and Storage Lab, Alibaba Cloud.
+Content: Bin Wu is a Research Scientist at the Database and Storage Lab at Alibaba Cloud.
+His work centers on driving innovation from Data+AI research to production, where he develops novel methods for top-tier conferences and deploys them at scale to solve critical business challenges.
+His current research focuses on Agentic RAG, NL2SQL, and AI Agents.
+Additionally, his research interests include theoretical computer science and large-scale database management systems.

-  Before that, he is a researcher at Noah’s Ark Lab of Huawei.
-His research interest lies in the cross-intersection of theoretical computer science, large-scale database management systems and machine learning.
-He received his Ph.D in Computer Science from HKSUT under the supervision of <a href="https://www.cse.ust.hk/~yike/">Prof. Ke Yi</a> in 2017 and received his bachelor’s degree from Fudan University in 2012.
-He is a recipient of ACM SIGMOD Research Highlight Award(2017) and ACM SIGMOD Best Paper Award(2016).
+Previously, he was a researcher at Huawei's Noah's Ark Lab.
+He received his Ph.D. in Computer Science from The Hong Kong University of Science and Technology (HKUST) in 2018, supervised by <a href="https://www.cse.ust.hk/~yike/">Prof. Ke Yi</a>, and his bachelor's degree from Fudan University in 2012.
+He is a recipient of the ACM SIGMOD Best Paper Award (2016) and the Research Highlight Award (2017).
 # Interests to show in About widget
 # Interests to show in About widget
 interests:
+  - Agentic RAG, NL2SQL, and AI Agents
   - OLAP algorithms and systems
   - Query optimization
-  - DB for machine learning
+  # - DB for machine learning
-  - AI for large-scale systems
+  # - AI for large-scale systems

 # (online analytical query processing, approximate query processing, query optimization)
 # Education to show in About widget